 Protecting grossly incompetent or even criminal workers makes unions look bad.
 Changing the rules that protect these workers could be a smart move for unions, greatly improving their public image.

 2. Think Long-Term

 Unions need to learn to be realistic about their demands when negotiating.
-Michele Masterfano of the Huffington Post cites the example of Philadelphia’s teacher’s union, which in 2013 refused to consider requiring teachers to pay a single dollar toward their health care plan, even as the city was already running a serious budget deficit.
+Michele Masterfano of the Huffington Post cites the example of Philadelphia’s teacher’s union in 2013.
+Even as the city was running a serious budget deficit, the union refused to consider requiring teachers to pay a single dollar toward their health care plan.

 3. Be More Transparent